 314(b) is a simple way to help protect your institution and account holders from falling victim to suspicious activity.
 Registration is free and takes as few as 24 to 48 hours.
 While not required, institutions should consider registering at least one employee to access the safe harbor.

-So remember, you’re not alone.
+Remember: you’re not alone in the fight against money laundering and terrorist financing.
 In conjunction with a robust AML program, 314(b) can ensure criminals have nowhere to hide.
-Check out our BSA/AML White Paper for additional insight regarding the changing AML landscape.
+Check out our BSA/AML White Paper for more insight into the changing AML landscape.